 }

-Listing 12-16: Defining just enough of the search function that our test will compile
+Listing 12-16: Defining just enough of the search function so that our test will compile

-Notice that we need an explicit lifetime ’a defined in the signature of search and used with the contents argument and the return value.
+Notice that we need an explicit lifetime 'a defined in the signature of search and used with the contents argument and the return value.
 Remember from Chapter 10 that the lifetime parameters specify which argument lifetime is connected to the lifetime of the return value.
 In this case, we’re indicating that the returned vector should contain string slices that reference slices of the argument contents (rather than the argument query).